 When deciding on an MFA solution, consider VerifyKit.
-VerifyKit’s solutions offer user verification very popular messaging apps like WhatsApp and Telegram in addition to SMS, reducing your verification costs by 80% compared to traditional SMS and ensure a high success rate.
+VerifyKit’s solutions offer user verification very popular messaging app WhatsApp in addition to SMS, reducing your verification costs compared to traditional SMS and ensure a high success rate.

 Mobile app security has become a top priority, especially now more than ever.
 The security of your users’ data and your company assets can’t be overstated.
 Some see it as a cat-and-mouse game, which to an extent it is, but with the measures we outlined here, you can up your security and protect both you and your users at the same time.
 It’s up to you, after all, to look after your users and your business.